 We follow the national curriculum for English in order to ensure that all children: read easily, fluently and with good understanding , develop the habit of reading widely and often, for both pleasure and information , acquire a wide vocabulary, an understanding of grammar , write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences, and use discussion in order to learn.
 We teach them to elaborate and explain clearly their understanding and ideas so that they become competent in speaking and listening, making formal presentations, demonstrating to others and participating in debate.

-Phonics is taught at Anns Grove through a specific programme.
+Phonics is taught daily at Anns Grove through a specific programme.
 We are a Ruth Miskin trained school.

 Read Write Inc. Phonics is a complete literacy programme, for 4 to 7 year-olds learning to read and write and for 7 and 8 year-olds needing to catch up quickly.